Lundstrong/Typescript-Definitions/README.md

 API.SendNotification(plr, "hello this is sasial here!", 10)
 ```

+The module will also add the ModuleScripts for `ReplicatedStorage.LundstrongOrders.API`, `Workspace.LundstrongOrders.Configuration` and `Workspace.LundstrongOrders.MenuItemsConfig` - adding them to the autocomplete, and making them not an unknown type.

 ## Versions

-Versions will match the versions of the main [LundstrongOrders](https://github.com/Lundstrong/LundstrongOrders) repo.
-If there are no API changes, the version may **not** be bumped.
+Versions will not match the version of the repos this module supports.
 In the package.json, it is suggested to set the version to `"*"`, because that will match the latest versino of the Roblox Module.

 ## Gotchas
 The only 'gotcha' there is with this library, is that you DO NOT give order a type.
 The compiler will automatically give it the order type because of how the definitions were wrote.